KlaidasKaralevicius/Bachelors_Thesis/README.md

 - requirements.txt - pip packages to launch python scripts;
 - raspberry_pi/metrics/ - text files with metrics from Raspberry Pi 5 runs for each YOLO size.
 ### Dataset
-1050 images containg 14 classes, 1051 labels (1 for each image + .txt file linking class index to class name).\n **Image description:**
+1050 images containg 14 classes, 1051 labels (1 for each image + .txt file linking class index to class name).
+#### Image description:
 - 20 empty;
 - 302 multi-object;
 - 52 single object for each class;